rook/rook/design/cluster-update.md

 ## Design Overview
 As previously mentioned, the interface for a user who wants to update their cluster will be the Cluster CRD.
-To specify changes to a Rook cluster, the user could run a command like the following:
+To specify changes to a Ceph cluster, the user could run a command like the following:
 ```console
 kubectl -n rook edit cluster rook
 ```